martinthomson/key-consistency/draft-wood-key-consistency.md

 # Core Requirements {#reqs}

 Privacy-focused protocols which rely on widely shared public keys typically require keys be consistent and correct.
-Informally, key consistency is the requirement that all users of a key share the same view of the key.
+Informally, key consistency is the requirement that all users of a key share the same view of the key; key correctness is that it belongs to the intended entity and is not available to an attacker.

 Some protocols depend on large sets of users with consistent keys for privacy reasons.
 Specifically, all users with a consistent key represent an anonymity set wherein each user of the key in that set is indistinguishable from the rest.
 An attacker that can actively cause inconsistent views of keys can therefore compromise user privacy.

-An attacker may separately reduce a user's privacy by forcing them into a smaller anonymity set by using an incorrect key.
-Informally, a key is correct if it belongs to the intended server and is not otherwise available to an attacker.
-In a public key setting, this means that the public key is that which is owned by the corresponding owner, and only that owner has access to the private key.
-An attacker that can actively cause users to make use of incorrect keys may be able to compromise user privacy.
+An attacker that can cause a user to use an incorrect key will likely compromise the entire protocol, not just privacy.

 Reliant systems must also consider agility when trying to satisfy these requirements.
 A naive solution to ensuring consistent and correct keys is to only use a single, fixed key pair for the entirety of